-To avoid congestion on move-in day, you will need to complete the Express Check-In form found at uww.edu/residencelife/express, which will be available on August 1 at 10am.
+To avoid congestion on move-in day, you will need to complete the Express Check-In form found at uww.edu/residencelife/express, this form is currently available.

 *By completing the Express Check-In, you can avoid steps 2 and 3 listed at the bottom of the page under Opening Day Check-In steps.